Wine Last Sold on: July 15, 2008

 Adobe Road Winery is owned by renowned sports car racer and entrepreneur Kevin Buckler and his wife, Debra.
 Adobe Road Winery produces award winning Cabernet Sauvignon, Pinot Noir, Zinfandel, Cabernet Franc, Syrah and Petite Sirah exclusively from Sonoma County sources.
 The tasting room is located in Petaluma, California.
 In 1995 Kevin founded The Racer’s Group (TRG) and grew it into an internationally prominent manufacturer and distributor of performance Porsche parts, while simultaneously building a career as a successful endurance sportscar racer and team owner.
 Kevin’s accomplishments as a driver include class wins at the Rolex 24 Hours of Daytona (2002) and the prestigious 24 Hours of Le Mans (2002), an overall win at the Rolex 24 Hours of Daytona (2003), and the title of Porsche World Cup Champion in 2002.
 As a team owner, Kevin has directed the growth of The Racer’s Group into an internationally-acclaimed racing team.

-Barrel Aging: 18 months in new French Oak
+Barrel Aging: 30 months in 40% new French and American oak

 If you are visiting us for the first time, Welcome!